mousepawmedia/simplexpress/BUILDING.md

 ## IDE Support

-SIMPLEXpress was written and built in CodeBlocks and VSCode.
-The CodeBlocks projects (`*.cbp`) in this repository are pre-configured to build using the Makefile/CMake build system.
+SIMPLEXpress was written and built in VSCode.
 The configuration files in `.vscode/` are pre-configured to provide the best IDE experience, and allow building and debugging.

 ## Source Directories